rust-lang/rust-wiki-backup/Note-style-guide.md

 # Loops

 A ```for``` loop is always preferable to a ```while``` loop unless the loop counts in a non-uniform way (making it difficult to express as a ```for```).

-# Impls

-* Avoid `pub impl Type { ... }`.
-Instead put `pub ` modifiers on the method names.
-This allows a reader to immediately tell which methods are public at a glance.

 # Questions and TODO